Serving clients in Fayetteville and all of NW Arkansas

 Even the products in the store could result in a personal injury suit in the form of a product liability lawsuit.
 Product defects can be introduced in the manufacturing process.
-Product defects can also be introduced at the design stage where the product was manufactured according to specifications, but is defective regardless.
-Failure to warn claims where a manufacturer failed to warn about a danger from a foreseeable use exists.
+Product defects can also be introduced at the design stage where the product was manufactured according to specifications but are defective regardless—failure to warn claims where a manufacturer failed to warn about a danger from a foreseeable use exists.

 Premises liability concerns a landowner’s duty to a visitor or even a trespasser on their property.
 Landowners have a duty to keep their property free of any defects that could injure a visitor to the property or to at least warn the visitor of the danger.
 In the case of a trespasser, a landowner typically must avoid reckless or wanton acts that could result in the injury of a trespasser.